msoftware/wallabag.org/content/posts/wallabagger-howto.md

    ![checklist](/images/wallabagger/opt-checklist.png)

-- If URL was checked and api version is > 2 then appears client and user information fields.
+- If URL was checked and correct api is found, then appears client and user information fields.
 Fill it and click "Get token" button.
 In future access token will get authomatically, when it expires.

    ![Client fields](/images/wallabagger/opt-clientfields.png)